drhuffman12/versioner/README.md

 7. ADD your CHANGES (`git add my-new-files`)
 8. Update and VERSION your changes (`git add README.md; git add shard.yml; git add src/versioner/about.cr`)
 9. TEST your changes!!! (`crystal spec --error-trace`)
+10. AUTOBUMP your version!!! (`crystal src/versioner/auto_bump.cr`)
-10. COMMIT your changes to your new branch (`git commit -am 'my-new-feature description'`)
+11. COMMIT your changes to your new branch (`git commit -am 'my-new-feature description'`)
+12. Run the BUILD (`act -j build`)
-11. PUSH to the branch (`git push origin my-new-feature`)
+13. PUSH to the branch (`git push origin my-new-feature`)
-12. Create a new Pull Request, get it Approved, and Merge it!
+14. Create a new Pull Request, get it Approved, and Merge it!

 ## Contributors